calvinfeng/gonotebook/README.md

 ### Bonus
 Create a computer player that implements the `Player` interface and make it undefeatable with *Minimax* algorithm.

-## HTTP Server
+## HTTP Server in Go
 ### Project Requirement
 We are going to use Go's built-in package `net/http` to create a calculator server.
 The server should have 4 API endpoints, each endpoint serves a different mathematical operation.
 For example,

 * `api/add` does addition
 * `api/sub` does subtraction